Ascent of sap: Theories of sap ascent

+By the early 1800s, it has been established that sap flows through the xylem.
+However, it was not clear what mechanism caused this to occur.

+Vital force theories

+Vital force theories propose sap flows due to activity of the living cells in the plant body.

+Relay-pump theory

+Godlewski (1884) proposed the relay-pump theory to explain the ascent of sap.
+He believed water potential of living cells of the xylem, such as xylem parenchyma, changed rhythmically causing water to rise.
+However, this was soon discredited as even when the living cells are killed by heat or chemical treatment water continued to rise in the xylem.

+Bose's pulsatory movement theory

 One early theory that has recently been revisited is the one presented by Jagadish Chandra Bose in 1923.
 In his experiment, he used his invention called a galvanometer (made of an electric probe and copper wire) and inserted it into the cortex of the Desmodium plant.
 After analyzing the findings his experiment, he saw that there were rhythmic electric oscillations.
 He concluded that plants move sap through pulses or a heartbeat.
 Many scientists discredited his work and claimed that his findings were not creditable.
 These scientists believed that the oscillations he recorded was an action potential across the cell wall.
 Modern-day scientists hypothesized that the oscillations that were measured in Bose's initial experiment was a stress response due to presence of sodium in the water.
 The results of this modern-day experiment showed that there were no rhythmic electric oscillations present in the plant.
 Despite not being able to replicate the oscillations that Bose recorded, this study believes that the presence of sodium played a role in his findings.
 Furthermore, plants do not have a pulse or heartbeat.

+Cohesion-tension theory

+Other theories

 An alternative theory based on the behavior of thin films has been developed by Henri Gouin, a French professor of fluid dynamics.
 The theory is intended to explain how water can reach the uppermost parts of the tallest trees, where the applicability of the cohesion-tension theory is debatable.